Mexico’s Acapulco in health emergency over uncollected trash

-MEXICO CITY (AP) — Authorities in southern Mexico have declared a health emergency due to mountainous piles of uncollected trash piling up in the once-glittering resort of Acapulco.
+MEXICO CITY (AP) — Authorities in southern Mexico declared a health emergency Thursday in the once-glittering resort of Acapulco due to mountainous piles of uncollected trash.

-The health secretary of the state of Guerrero said the city government had not acted on previous warnings about the garbage building up.
+The health secretary of the state of Guerrero said city authorities in Acapulco had not acted on previous warnings about the garbage build-up.

-Carlos de la Pena said Thursday there are “impressive columns of garbage” at several points in Acapulco, but most are not close to the city’s beachfront.
+Carlos de la Pena said Thursday there are “impressive columns of garbage” at several points in Acapulco.
+However, most are not close to the city’s beachfront.

-Acapulco’s mayor posted videos accusing the state government of not providing more money to solve the problem.
+Acapulco Mayor Evodio Velazquez posted videos accusing the state government of not providing more money to solve the problem.

 Most Read Nation & World Stories